If you have any more then please feel free to call or e-mail us with them.

 Aside from that, it’s just whatever clothes you want to wear off the bike and the usual camera, toothbrush, sun-tan lotion, passport etc. We have plenty of towels here if needed.

-– Ideally yes, but if it’s more convenient we have a small fleet of excellent hire bikes from Whyte.
+– Ideally yes, but if it’s more convenient we have a small fleet of excellent hire bikes.
 See the bike hire page for more info.

 – Yup, so long as it is set up to ride steep terrain (as in more ‘hardcore hardtail’ than XC race bike).
 Don’t be fooled by mags that insist you need 180mm travel front and rear – they’re talking about battering down endless euro style DH courses and that isn’t what we do.
 We do endless backcountry singletrack and for that you need whatever you’re happy on.
 Many of us ride on hardtails, primarily for the reliability they offer day on day.
 The majority of guests are on 120-160mm ish full sussers, as is the UK norm.
 Anything you’re happy to pedal all day and descend technical trails on will be fine.
 If you’re worried, why not have a think about one of our Whyte rental bikes.

 – Absolutely, about half of all people do.
 By the time you’ve tucked into your meal on the first evening you’ll have made new friends.
 And even if you’re a really horrible person, Sam and Co. are paid to like you so you’ll have at least five buddies!

 – Yes, independently, as parts of larger groups and even dragging their other halves kicking and screaming!
-If you’re the only female in your group and would like to know there’ll be some more when you get here then give us a shout and we’ll point you towards the Girl Friendly weeks.
+If you’re the only female in your group and would like to know there’ll be some more when you get here then give us a shout and we’ll point you towards the Female Friendly weeks.

 Of course!
 There’s lots else to do besides ride bikes.
 Chill at the farmhouse, sunbathe in the garden, go for walks, head out on a less demanding ride.
 See the Other Acitvities section for more info.